Outer Coast aspires to be a two-year liberal arts college in Sitka, Alaska.

 Because there’s no ‘how-to’ book for starting a college, the group made its own: a college blueprint that envisioned every aspect of the future college and its operations, from financial aid and tuition structures to class times and accreditation.
 They established Outer Coast’s educational model on the three pillars of academics, service & labor, and self-governance.

 As we work toward opening the doors of the college in fall 2024, we have run six intensive, college-level academic summer programs — or Summer Seminars — for high school and college students from across Alaska, the Lower 48, and the globe.
+We will run our seventh Summer Seminar in 2024.

 November 2015: Ahead of the first major strategic convening in Sitka, the whole team works late into the night (and Will and Jonathan pull an all-nighter) to complete a first draft of the college blueprint.
 Sitka Sentinel publishes a photo from the convening on the front page.